 Like much of the rest of the world, dental practices have temporarily closed to slow the spread of the COVID-19 pandemic.
 While they are still treating dental emergencies, all “non-essential” visits like checkups and cleanings have been postponed.
 That means it’s up to you to keep your oral health on track until your dentist reopens!
-Here are seven easy tips from your North Naples dentist to keep your smile healthy and bright throughout quarantine.
+Here are seven easy tips from your

 Over the past several weeks, COVID-19 has forced people all over the country to make some dramatic changes in their daily lives.
 While many businesses have been forced to make serious considerations in how they conduct themselves, sanitization protocols are a fact of life for dental practices.
 They already take many steps to prevent disease transmission and protect the safety of their patients, and the current pandemic only makes them push these high standards even further.
 To learn why you have nothing to worry about when it’s time for your routine checkup with a